-Dear Parent(s) or Guardian: It is with sadness that I inform you of the d died from injuries suffered in a car accident • ool.
-John (do not specify reason if death by suicide of or causes which are unknown, etc.).
+Dear Parent(s) or Guardian: It is with sadness that I inform you of the died from injuries suffered in a car accide death of Joe Doe, a sophomore in our schent which occurred last evening nool.
+John (do not specify reason if death by suicide e or causes which are unknown, etc.).
 The funeral will be held at (Funeral Home or Church) at a.m. /p.m.
-Visitation will be held at Parents are encouraged to attend the fune to (Note: Send a letter home to parents even arrangements.) if you do not know the details of the fund eral Students will have varied reactions to the operations and can range from withdrawal, to with your child their reactions and feelings crying and anger.
-I encourage you to ope Special counseling services have been mad available throughout the week and longer, itinue to be If you think your child needs additional couthe(School Counselin Sincerely, Principal and Staff
+Visitation will be held at Parents are encouraged to attend the fur (Funeral Home) during the hours of neral with their child. to (Note: Send a letter home to parents eve arrangements.) n if you do not know the details of the fur neral e death of a peer.
+Any reaction is normal in to crying and anger.
+I encourage you to op gs regarding the death of Joe.
+Special counseling services have been ma available throughout the week and longe nde available to students today and will co ontinue to be ounseling support, please do not hesitate ling Office) at (phone Sincerely, Principal and Staff